 Final Orders in an Oklahoma Stepparent Adoption

 When every requirement is met, the court will set a final hearing in which your attorney will ask you a series of formal questions regarding the adoption.
 At that hearing, the judge will sign the final order that formally grants you the rights of a parent.

 Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all the rights and responsibilities of a birth parent - you will have the same rights under the law as if you were the child's natural parent.
 In addition to the rights regarding custody and parental decision-making that a stepparent will gain, there is also a financial responsibility that attaches as well.

 As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational, and financial needs.
 The child will also inherit from you as if they were your own natural child.

 Changing the Surname of an Adopted Child

-If you are seeking to adopt the child of your spouse in Oklahoma, let the family law experts at the Worden Law Firm help.
-At the Worden Law Firm, we have years of experience bringing families together through the adoption process.
+If you are seeking to adopt the child of your spouse in Oklahoma, our team at Worden & Carbitcher can help you avoid the errors and missed paperwork that can drag out the adoption process.
+We have years of experience bringing families together through the adoption process.